tugot17/pmpp/chapter-4/README.md

 So the total number of threads for this setting is `32 x 32 =1024` threads, so we get 50% `1024/2048=0.5=50%` utilization.

+The limiting factor is the nnumber of blocks supported by the GPU.

 ### Exercise 9